Younvon/some-codes-for-fun/README.md

 # some-codes-for-fun
-some codes create no effective data but fun to me
+some codes create no effective data but create fun for me